Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 ## Installation

-1) Download the post processing script binary for Windows from [GitHub](https://github.com/Molodos/ElegooNeptuneThumbnails-Prusa/releases/latest) if you are using another operating system, you have to compile the script yourself as described in [Packaging Guide](#packaging-guide)
+1) Download the post-processing script binary for Windows from [GitHub](https://github.com/Molodos/ElegooNeptuneThumbnails-Prusa/releases/latest) if you are using another operating system, you have to compile the script yourself as described in [Packaging Guide](#packaging-guide)
 2) Place the binary somewhere on your system and remember the path ( e.g. `C:\Users\Michael\ElegooNeptuneThumbnails-Prusa.exe`)
-3) Set the thumbnail generation in PrusaSlicer to 600x600 PNG <img src="readme_images/prusaslicer_set_thumbnail.png" width="600">
+3) Set the thumbnail generation in PrusaSlicer to at least 300x300 (600x600 is optimal) PNG <img src="readme_images/prusaslicer_set_thumbnail.png" width="600">
 4) Configure the path to the post-processing script binary in PrusaSlicer <img src="readme_images/prusaslicer_add_script.png" width="600">